 7. Will award funds replace expenditures required by the department, e.g., salary support for technicians, etc.?

-Procedure for Granting Research Professorial Courtesy Titles
+Procedure for Requesting PI Status and/or Research Professorial Courtesy Titles